NYPL/metadata-documentation/resources/glossary.md

 <a name="digital-asset-preservation-and-access"></a>
 <dt>Digital Asset Preservation and Access</dt>
-<dd>pod within the Library's Digital Researchers team; focused on systems related to the <a href="#digital-asset-infrastructure-renewal">Digital Asset Infrastructure Renewal</a> project</dd>
+<dd>pod within the Library's Researchers team in Digital; focused on systems related to the <a href="#digital-asset-infrastructure-renewal">Digital Asset Infrastructure Renewal</a> project</dd>

 <a name="digital-collections"></a>
 <dt>Digital Collections</dt>